-Border Liners, with the support of Carlisle City Council, maintain a permanent orienteering course (POC) at Talkin Tarn Country Park.
+Border Liners, with the support of Carlisle City Council, have established a permanent orienteering course at Talkin Tarn Country Park.
 Talkin Tarn’s POC explores both on-path and hidden places within the park.
 There are 39 check points (controls) scattered across the park.
-We have proposed 3 courses which increase gradually in length and technical difficulty, from an easy 2.1 km circuit of the tarn, an intermediate course of 2.7km, and a longer course of 3.6 km.
+We have proposed 3 courses which increase gradually in length and technical difficulty, from an easy 2.1 km circuit of the tarn, an intermediate course of 2.7km, and a longer course of 3.5 km.
 You can start a course and do as many or as few of the controls as you wish.
-Each of the courses is different and between them still do not visit all the controls so there is plenty of opportunity to explore further by making up your own route between controls.
+Each of the courses are different and between them still do not visit all the controls so there is plenty of opportunity to explore further by making up your own route between controls.

-If you would like to give orienteering a go at Talkin Tarn a “map pack” is available to download free from Carlisle City Council’s Talkin Tarn website.
-The map pack contains all you need to know about the permanent course at Talkin Tarn, what you are looking for and a very detailed map of the country park.
-The special orienteering map of Talkin Tarn was updated in 2020 and is at a scale of 1:5000.
+If you would like to give orienteering a go at Talkin Tarn a “map pack” is available to download free from British Orienteering’s GO Orienteering website or from Carlisle City Council’s Talkin Tarn website.
+The map pack contains all you need to know about the permanent course at Talkin Tarn, what you are looking for and detailed orienteering maps of the country park.
+The special map of Talkin Tarn was updated in early 2022 and is at a scale of 1:5000.
 It conveniently fits on A4 and is readily printed at home.
-If you are unable to print at home you can obtain an orienteering pack from the Talkin Tarn tearoom during normal opening hours.
-A small charge applies to cover printing costs.
+If you are unable to print at home you should be able to obtain an orienteering pack from the Talkin Tarn tearoom during normal opening hours.
+A small charge may apply to cover printing costs.